chirpd/chirpd-core-dev/README.md

 ## Bug tracker

 Have a bug?
-Please create an [issue](https://github.com/chirpd/chirpd/issues) here on GitHub that conforms with [necolas's guidelines](https://github.com/necolas/issue-guidelines).
+Please create an [issue](https://github.com/chirpd/chirpd/issues) here on GitHub

 ## Components